-This review will be carried out by the Safeguarding Governor whose members will receive regular information about online safety incidents and monitoring reports.
+This review will be carried out by the Governing Body whose members will receive regular information about online safety incidents and monitoring reports.
 A member of the governing body will take on the role of Online Safety Governor to include:

-- Regular meetings with the Designated Safeguarding Lead / Online Safety Lead - Regularly receiving (collated and anonymised) reports of online safety incidents - Checking that provision outlined in the Online Safety Policy (e.g., online safety education provision and staff training) is taking place as intended. - Ensuring that the filtering and monitoring provision is reviewed and recorded, at least annually.
+- Regular meetings with the Designated Safeguarding Lead / Online Safety Lead - Regularly receiving (collated and anonymised) reports of online safety incidents - Checking that provision outlined in the Online Safety Policy (e.g., online safety education provision and staff training) is taking place as intended.

+- Ensuring that the filtering and monitoring provision is reviewed and recorded, at least annually.
 (The review will be conducted by members of the SLT, the DSL, and L.E.A.D.
-I.T Services and involve the responsible governor) in-line with the DfE Filtering and Monitoring Standards - Reporting to relevant governors group/meetings - Receiving (at least) basic cyber-security training to enable the governors to check that the academy meets the DfE Cyber-Security Standards
+I.T Services and involve the responsible governor) in-line with the DfE Filtering and Monitoring Standards - Reporting to relevant governors meeting - Receiving (at least) basic cyber-security training to enable the governors to check that the academy meets the DfE Cyber-Security Standards - Membership of the academy Online Safety Group